jhellingman/tei2html/Wiki/FacsimileSupport.md

 The facsimile files themselves can be either hosted locally (on a file-system under our control) or remotely (with a third party).
 In the former case, we can generate self-contained ePubs with all the files on-board, in the later case, we have to make do with external references.

-Finally, we can refer directly to the facsimiles, or generate an HTML wrapper that includes the facsimile (which is assumed to be an image in a supported format here).
+Finally, we can refer directly to the facsimiles, or generate an HTML wrapper that includes the facsimile (assumed to be an image in a supported format here).
 The HTML wrapper will be required if we include the facsimile images in an ePub file.

 All combined, this gives a number of options to take into account when dealing with facsimile editions.